factor/factor/README.txt

 * Building Factor

-The Factor source distribution ships with four boot image files:
+The Factor source distribution ships with three boot image files:

-  boot.image.le32 - for x86
-  boot.image.be32 - for PowerPC, SPARC
-  boot.image.le64 - for x86-64, Alpha
-  boot.image.be64 - for PowerPC/64, UltraSparc
+  boot.image.x86
+  boot.image.ppc
+  boot.image.amd64

 Once you have compiled the Factor runtime, you must bootstrap the Factor system using the image that corresponds to your CPU architecture.